-Passive Intermodulation Distortion Causes & PIM Mitigation Techniques
+Passive Intermodulation Distortion (PIM): Causes and Mitigation

-What is Intermodulation Distorion (IMD) ?
+What is Intermodulation Distortion (IMD)?

-When two or more than two signals are mixed in nonlinear component whether active or passive, other signals get generated as a result of product of these original signals.
-This condition is referred as IMD or Intermodulation Distrotion.
-This will occur in amplifiers operating in nonlinear mode.
-Hence it is desirable to operate amplifier within certain limit set by the standard.
-Due to this amplifier operates below operating point and hence works in linear region without much of distortion.
-Check below other methods to minimize or mitigate IMD.
+When two or more signals are mixed in a non-linear component, whether active or passive, other signals are generated as a result of the product of these original signals.
+This condition is referred to as IMD or Intermodulation Distortion.
+This will occur in amplifiers operating in a non-linear mode.
+Hence, it is desirable to operate the amplifier within a certain limit set by the standard.
+Due to this, the amplifier operates below its operating point and hence works in a linear region without much distortion.

-The frequencies which are generated due to intermodulation can be sum or difference of various IMD products.
-Based on IMD products which are generated there will be second order, third order, fourth order and so on.
-Let us assume for sake of understanding that there are two frequencies f1 and f2 which exists at the input of nonlinear operating amplifier.
-This will generate frequencies as shown in the figure-1.
+Check below for other methods to minimize or mitigate IMD.
+The frequencies which are generated due to intermodulation can be the sum or difference of various IMD products.
+Based on the IMD products that are generated, there will be second order, third order, fourth order, and so on.

 IMD products

-Similarly fifth order, seventh order with either 2 input channels or 3 input channels will generate IMD products.
+Similarly, fifth order, seventh order with either 2 input channels or 3 input channels will generate IMD products.

 What is PIM?

-The IMD is generated in the receiver when two or more received signals are mixer in RF amplifier.
-The IMD is generated in the transmitter when two or more signals are mixed in nonlinear component of transmitter such as RF mixer, MMIC amplifier etc. These two types of IMD are generated mainly due to active components in transmitter and receiver systems.
+The intermodulation distortion has the following three types namely receiver produced IMD, transmitter produced IMD, and Passive IMD.
+The IMD is generated in the receiver when two or more received signals are mixed in the RF amplifier.
+The IMD is generated in the transmitter when two or more signals are mixed in a non-linear component of the transmitter such as an RF mixer, MMIC amplifier, etc. These two types of IMD are generated mainly due to active components in transmitter and receiver systems.

 Let us understand what is PIM now.
 PIM stands for Passive Intermodulation.
-This is generated due to passive components such as power splitters, cables etc. The main source of PIM based distortion is mainly connection or junction between different types of materials.
-Examples include connection between connector and cable, junction between two different types of cable made of different materials, connection between cable and antenna.
+This is generated due to passive components such as power splitters, cables, etc. The main source of PIM-based distortion is mainly the connection or junction between different types of materials.
+Examples include the connection between a connector and cable, the junction between two different types of cable made of different materials, and the connection between a cable and an antenna.

 How to minimize or mitigate PIM

-Following techniques or methods are adopted to minimize or reduce or mitigate Passive Intermodulation(PIM) distortion.
+The following techniques or methods are adopted to minimize or reduce or mitigate Passive Intermodulation (PIM) distortion.

 • Avoid bad RF connections using connectors.
 Make sure wherever connectors are used, they are securely tightened.